 Like tomatoes, you can also grow tomatillos in grow bags or containers.
 A 5 gallon container, filled with good quality, general purpose compost, will comfortably hold one plant.

-The tomatillo plant requires the same care and attention as the tomato plant.
-Unlike tomatoes, the tomatillo plant suffers from fewer problems.
+Also known as husk tomato, the tomatillo requires the same care and attention as the tomato plant.
+Unlike tomatoes, the tomatillos suffer from fewer problems.
 It is also less attractive to pests.

-While the fruit may look exotic, the tomatillo plant is pleasingly easy to care for.
-Ensure the plants have enough light and moisture and are well supported.
+While the fruit may look exotic, tomatillos are pleasingly easy to care for.
+When you plant Tomatillos, ensure the plants have enough light and moisture and are well supported.

 Water and Feeding

-The tomatillo plant dislikes drought conditions.
+Tomatillos dislike drought conditions.
 Don’t let the soil dry out completely.
 Instead water little and often.
+They do best with about 1 inch of water per week.
 Remember, plants in containers require more frequent watering than those in the ground.